 This is a trip of a lifetime whether you’re a scuba diving junkie or relatively new to the sport.
-And whether you’re hoping to do a liveaboard on a budget or enjoy diving in luxury, there is a boat for every budget.
+And whether you’re hoping to do a Liveaboard on a budget or enjoy diving in luxury, there is a boat for every budget.
 You can easily add a Komodo dive trip onto your travels in Bali since it’s just a short flight away.

 Let’s start from the beginning…

 Our Liveaboard Story

 While traveling in Thailand a few years ago, we met a girl who had just finished a Liveaboard dive trip, and scrolled pictures of her diving next to a whale shark.
 Our interest was piqued…

 This was our first time ever hearing about a Liveaboard, so we bombarded her with all sorts of questions and nodded dreamily at her answers.

 Do you sleep on the boat?
 Yes, there are dorms and even private rooms.